 WHY USAID/OTI IS IN COASTAL WEST AFRICA

-Stability in coastal West Africa, a region with critical infrastructure and strategic allies in the fight against violent extremism and transnational terrorism, is a U.S. foreign policy priority.
-There is also a new sense of urgency surrounding the threats to stability in the littoral states due to deteriorating security dynamics in the Sahel and the desire of violent extremist organizations (VEOs) to find additional sources of revenue and recruits.
-Benin, Ghana, and Togo are all grappling with varying and intensifying internal instability dynamics that could expedite VEO expansion and consolidation if left unaddressed.
-OTI’s flexible program is working in remote communities to help local stakeholders establish approaches to combating the threat of VEO incursion and expansion.
+In Coastal West Africa, a region with critical infrastructure, strategic allies, and growing economic influence, stability is a key U.S. foreign policy priority.
+There is also a growing sense of urgency surrounding threats to stability in Benin, Togo, and Ghana due to deteriorating security in the Sahel, and violent extremist organizations’ (VEOs) need to find additional sources of revenue and recruits.
+These countries are all grappling with varying and intensifying internal dynamics that could accelerate VEO expansion and consolidation if left unaddressed.
+OTI’s flexible program is working in remote northern areas of these three countries to help local stakeholders prevent VEO expansion.

 USAID/OTI’s ROLE IN COASTAL WEST AFRICA